Best Credit Cards in November 2024Articles

 6. Pay the entire cost of the car rental with the credit card that offers coverage.

-There are two main types of credit card rental insurance: primary and secondary.
+There are two main types of credit card rental insurance — primary and secondary.
 With primary rental car insurance, you can file a claim first with your credit card car rental insurance.
 With secondary car rental insurance, you must first file a claim with your own auto, home or renter’s insurer, and the credit card insurance may pick up extra costs not covered by your policy.
-For example, it may pay your deductible on the other policy.
+For example, your credit card insurance may pay your deductible on the other policy.

 Benefits of using a credit card with primary car rental insurance: